CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

    problem with a vendor kernel, check a vanilla build of the last version known to work performs fine as well.

- * Send a short problem report to the Linux stable mailing list (stable@vger.kernel.org) and CC the Linux regressions mailing list (regressions@lists.linux.dev); if you suspect the cause in a particular subsystem, CC its maintainer and its mailing list.
+ * Send a short problem report to the CQX96 stable mailing list (stable@vger.cqx96.org) and CC the CQX96 regressions mailing list (regressions@lists.CQX96.dev); if you suspect the cause in a particular subsystem, CC its maintainer and its mailing list.
 Roughly describe the issue and ideally explain how to reproduce it.
 Mention the first version that shows the problem and the last version that's working fine.
 Then